-- 3) The provisions of Articles 4(4) and 4(5) shall apply, mutatis mutandis, to the Request for Joinder. - 4) The additional party shall submit an Answer in accordance, mutatis mutandis, with the provisions of Articles 5(1)-5(4).
-The additional party may make claims against any other party in accordance with the provisions of Article 8.
+- 3. The provisions of Articles 4(4) and 4(5) shall apply, mutatis mutandis, to the Request for Joinder. - 4.
+The additional party shall submit an Answer in accordance, mutatis mutandis, with the provisions of Articles 5(1)-5(4).
+The additional party may make claims against any other party in accordance with the provisions of Article 8. - 5.
+Any Request for Joinder made after the confirmation or appointment of any arbitrator shall be decided by the arbitral tribunal once constituted and shall be subject to the additional party accepting the constitution of the arbitral tribunal and agreeing to the Terms of Reference, where applicable.
+In deciding on such a Request for Joinder, the arbitral tribunal shall take into account all relevant circumstances, which may include whether the arbitral tribunal has prima facie jurisdiction over the additional party, the timing of the Request for Joinder, possible conflicts of interests and the impact of the joinder on the arbitral procedure.
+Any decision to join an additional party is without prejudice to the arbitral tribunal's decision as to its jurisdiction with respect to that party.